dinayrore/quality-assistance/Behat/README.md

   2. Run `brew update`
   3. Run `brew install php`

 ### Deployment

 Please complete the following procedure to run the program on a live system:
   1. Open Terminal.
   2. Change your directory to the one that which you would like to save this project. `$ cd folder_name`
-  3. Then run the commands `$ git clone https://github.com/kteich88/quality-assistance.git` and `$ cd quality-assistance`
+  3. Then run the commands `$ git clone https://github.com/kteich88/quality-assistance.git` and `$ cd quality-assistance/Behat`
   5. Run `$ bin/behat` to execute tests

 ### Documentation